 Due to its rich intercultural heritage, the lack of equity in dental treatment has never been an issue in Turkey.
 Turkey is at the crossroads of Europe, the Middle East, Asia, and Africa.
-Therefore, travelling to Turkey, especially to Istanbul, is pretty easy.
-Many clinics are already located in Istanbul, so patients can see the best places to visit in Istanbul.
-Also, they can enjoy the best nightclubs in Istanbul too.
+Therefore, traveling to Turkey, especially to Istanbul, is pretty easy.
+Many clinics are already located in Istanbul, so patients can see the places to visit in Istanbul.
+Also, they can enjoy the nightclubs in Istanbul too.
 All the venues are full of people from different countries.

-As you see, millions of people go to Turkey for various treatments as well as touristic reasons.
+As you see, millions of people go to Turkey for various treatments as well as tourist reasons.
 Many people go to Istanbul for dental treatments, and they come from diverse backgrounds.
 Maltepe Dental Clinic has patients from 40 different countries with various ethnicities in its portfolio.

 Although NHS complaints are swelling up, dental care abroad stands as a feasible alternative for the patients.
 Turkey is one of the most attractive destinations for dental care abroad due to its affordable prices, short waiting periods, equitable access to high-quality service, and mind-blowing tourist attractions.